Canonical normal form: Indexing maxterms

-Functional equivalence

-It is apparent that maxterm n gives a false value (i.e., 0) for just one combination of the input variables.
-For example, maxterm 5, a′ + b + c′, is false only when a and c both are true and b is false—the input arrangement where a = 1, b = 0, c = 1 results in 0.
+Maxterm canonical form

-If one is given a truth table of a logical function, it is possible to write the function as a "product of sums".
+If one is given a truth table of a logical function, it is possible to write the function as a "product of sums" or "product of maxterms".
 This is a special form of conjunctive normal form.
 For example, if given the truth table for the carry-out bit co of one bit position's logic of an adder circuit, as a function of x and y from the addends and the carry in, ci:

 Observing that the rows that have an output of 0 are the 1st, 2nd, 3rd, and 5th, we can write co as a product of maxterms $M_0, M_1, M_2$ and $M_4$.
 If we wish to verify this:

 evaluated for all 8 combinations of the three variables will match the table.

-Dualization

-The complement of a minterm is the respective maxterm.
-This can be easily verified by using de Morgan's law.
-For example: